schuchert/schuchert.github.io/_posts/2026-01-19-NeckIsometricsAndWuChi.md

 This sequence starts with establishing Wh Chi.
 Establishing Wu Chi engages your ligaments and turns a good exercise into a whole body exercise.

+### Note on Breathing
+Throughout this practice, strive for 5 breaths per minute (or 3.8 if you are above 6' 2").
+During stretching, we strive for 4:8 ratio, but 6:6 is a good default for this practice, and qi gong in general, unless otherwise instructed.
+Also, breath into your diaphragm.

+What to keep track of:
+* 5 symmetrical breaths a minute
+* Breath into your diaphragm

+5 breaths per minute tends to balance your sympathetic and parasympathetic systems, that is, it's Adaptogenic.
+If you are in an elevated state, it'll calm you down.
+If you are a bit out of it, it'll wake you up.

+Breathing into your diaphragm stimulates the vagus neve that enervates your stomach, which will tend to have a calming effect.

 ### Getting Present

 * Establish Bow 1